 The stadium doors open 90 minutes before game time.
 They open even earlier for opening day.

 Traffic will really back up on those weekend game days, so arrive as early as you can.

-If arriving via I-94, follow the signs to Miller Park.
+If arriving via I-94, follow the signs to American Family Field.
 After you exit, the stadium signs direct you to preferred or general parking.
 Once you arrive on the stadium grounds, there are also people directing you where to drive and park.

 General parking prices for weekday games range from $12 paid in advance to $15 paid on game day.
 Weekend prices are $13 in advance and $20 on game day.
 These prices are for the regular season.